Creative Commons License 2023 Volume 10 Issue 1

 INTRODUCTION

-Stavropol Region is located in the southern part of the Russian Federation, between 43’45” and 46’15” north latitude and 40’50” and 45’40” east longitude.
+Stavropol region is located in the southern part of the Russian Federation, between 43’45” and 46’15” north latitude and 40’50” and 45’40” east longitude.
 It occupies the central part of the Pre-Caucasus, the western part of the Caspian lowland, and partly the northern slopes of the Greater Caucasus in the area of the Caucasian Mineral Waters [1, 2].
-According to the relief, the Region is divided into a flat part and a foothill strip.
+According to the relief, the region is divided into a flat part and a foothill strip.
 Most of the flat territory is occupied by the Stavropol upland and adjacent parts of the Azov-Kuban lowland, the Kumo-Manych depression (20 m above sea level), and the Caspian lowland [3].
 These territorial and climatic conditions contribute to the favorable development of the livestock industry: dairy and beef cattle breeding, and fine-wool sheep breeding.
 One of the main factors constraining the development and causing damage to animal husbandry is the parasitization of ixodid ticks on animals – carriers of pathogens of blood-parasitic diseases (piroplasmidosis, teileriosis, anaplasmosis, etc.) [4].

 In the vast majority of cases, the most important climatic parameters used both for the identification and classification of landscapes and as indicators of climate change are the air temperature at the earth's surface and precipitation [5].
-According to experts, over the past 100 years, the global air temperature at the earth's surface has increased by 0.6±0.2°C [6].
-The influence of Regional climate changes on ecological and anthropogenic (including agriculture) systems has been established [7].
+According to experts, over the past 100 years, the global air temperature at the earth's surface has increased by 0.6 ± 0.2 °C [6].
+The influence of regional climate changes on ecological and anthropogenic (including agriculture) systems has been established [7].
 A change in climatic conditions towards warming can lead to a shift in climatic zones, as well as to an increase in average temperature [8].

 a)